Monument record 1160/146 - Northampton Market Square

 {12} Archaeological observation of geotechnical test pits excavated ahead of proposed development.
 Below modern deposits, stratified archaeological deposits were present across the site.
 The greatest depth of deposits was reached in a test hole in the northern part of the square, where it reached a depth of 6m bgl without the natural horizon being seen.
 A possible structure was observed on the north-western corner of the square.

 {14} Continuous archaeological observation was undertaken during the redevelopment of the Market Square.
 The results of the works identified archaeological remains dating from the medieval through to the modern periods.
 The site has been in use as a market since AD 1235 and its continued reuse was evident during this project.
 Two late medieval metalled surfaces, probably lanes or pavements within the square, and the partial remains of an ironstone building, a probable ditch and a waste pit were identified.
 Part of the medieval Great Conduit was identified in the south of the square [HER 1160/161/1].
 A dark organic-rich layer was identified across multiple trenches in the central area; a large quantity of finds was recovered from this area [HER 1160/146/4].
-A post-medieval cobbled surface, ceallr ceiling, structural timbers and depoist of mid to late 17th-century clay tobacco pipes were found.
+A post-medieval cobbled surface, cellar ceiling, structural timbers and deposit of mid to late 17th-century clay tobacco pipes were found.

 <1> Serjeantson R.M.; Longden Isham H., 1913, The Parish Churches & Religious Houses of Northamptonshire: Their Dedications, Altars etc., p.160-61 (checked) (Extract).
 SNN1080.